 The Company intends to make an election to be taxed as a REIT under Sections 856 through 860 of the Internal Revenue Code commencing with its taxable year ending December 31, 2018.
 If the Company qualifies for taxation as a REIT, the Company generally will not be subject to federal corporate income tax to the extent it distributes 90% of its taxable income to its stockholders.
 REITs are subject to a number of other organizational and operational requirements.
 Even if the Company qualifies for taxation as a REIT, it may be subject to certain state and local taxes on its income and property, and federal income and excise taxes on its undistributed income.
 The Company may elect to treat certain of its corporate subsidiaries as taxable REIT subsidiaries ("TRSs").
+There were no active TRSs since May 19, 2017 (date of initial capitalization) through March 31, 2018.
 In general, a TRS may perform additional services for the Company's tenants and generally may engage in any real estate or non-real estate-related business other than management or operation of a lodging facility or a health care facility.
-A domestic TRS is subject to US corporate federal income tax.
-The Cayman Islands TRSs are not subject to US corporate federal income tax or Cayman Islands taxes.
-As of September 30, 2018, the Company has two active TRSs that the Company use to hold its Investment in the Affiliated Fund.
+A domestic TRS is subject to corporate federal income tax.

 Tax legislation commonly referred to as the Tax Cuts & Jobs Act (the "TCJA") was enacted on December 22, 2017.
 Among other things, the TCJA reduces the U.S. federal corporate income tax rate from 35% to 21% and creates new taxes on certain foreign-sourced earnings.
+Although management is still evaluating the effects of the

-Management has evaluated the effects of TCJA and concluded that the TCJA will not materially impact its consolidated financial statements.
+TCJA, the Company does not believe that the TCJA will materially impact its consolidated financial statements.
 This is due to the fact that the Company is operating in a manner which will allow it to qualify as a REIT which will result in a full valuation allowance being recorded against its deferred tax balances.
 The Company also estimates that the new taxes on foreign-sourced earnings are not likely to apply to its foreign investments.